fvanmaele/pad-project/reduction/wiki.md

 std::ptrdiff_t block_size = N / upcxx::rank_n();
 std::ptrdiff_t block_size_omp = block_size / omp_get_num_threads();
 ```
 where we assume (and check) the division is without remainder.
-As in the serial implementation, these blocks are initialized with pseudo-random values (using the same seed and `std::mt19937_64::discard()` where appropriate).
+As in the serial implementation, these blocks are initialized with pseudo-random values, using `std::mt19937_64::discard()` to ensure consistency.

 ```c++
 std::mt19937_64 rgen(seed);